Guarayos: Death

-When a Guaryo dies, their soul travels to the land of Tamoi, the Great Ancestor.
+When a Guarayo dies, their soul travels to the land of Tamoi, the Great Ancestor.
 On this journey, their soul passes through various temptations with great danger.
 At the end of the journey, Tamoi washes the soul as it will now become young and attractive again.

 Politics

 Central Organization of Native Guarayos Peoples

-Following the destruction of an interdepartmental highway opening the region to outsides, the Guarayo people created second level organization, Central Organization of Native Guarayos Peoples (COPNAG).
+Following the destruction of an interdepartmental highway opening the region to outsides, the Guarayo people created second level organization, Central Organization of Native Guarayo Peoples (COPNAG).
 Leaders were elected a general assembly consisting of representatives across the province.
 COPNAG is responsible for representing Guarayo interests, allocating resources through submitting forest management plans entitled TCO lands, and certifying the authenticity of pre-existing land claims.

 COPNAG struggled with accusations and fraud because of the power the leaders of the organization have over land claims.
 The organization soon split and a parallel group, the ‘authentic’ COPNAG assumed power and were soon recognized by the Santa Cruz departmental government and the Comité Cívico of Santa Cruz.
 Daniel Yaquirera, the new President of COPNAG, has been fighting the pressures on their land with minimal support from the state government for their land rights.